 FINANCIACIÓN/FINANCEMENT FEDER

 Proyecto Cofinanciado al 65% por el Fondo Europeo de Desarrollo Regional (FEDER) a través del Programa Interreg V-A España-Francia-Andorra.
-Projet Co-financé à hauteur de 65% par le Fonds Européen de Développement Régional (FEDER) dans le cadre du Programme Interreg V- Espagne-France-Andorre.
+Projet Co-financé à hauteur de 65% par le Fonds Européen de Développement Régional (FEDER) dans le cadre du Programme Interreg V-A Espagne-France-Andorre.

 PirePred © 2020 Javier Sancho's Lab.
 All Rights Reserved.